IDS-721-Final-Project/flask-ml/README.md

 docker push gcr.io/[PROJECT-ID]/ml-k8s
 ```
 ## 2. Deploy on Kubernetes
-The overall structure of the project is as follows:
+The overall structure of the project is as follows
 ```
 | api.py
 | base